quasar-of-mikus/nvsmi-clocklock-proxy/README.md

-Shat out by gemini, Works fine with no measurable overhead if gen speed <= 100 t/s
+Shat out by gemini, Works fine with no measurable overhead if gen speed <= 300 t/s

-Default config, edit per your machine:
+Default config, edit per your setup:
 ```py
 # --- Configuration ---
 CLIENT_PORT = 3333